-I am the Member of Parliament for Mid Worcestershire having been elected in the May 2015 General Election.
-I live in the constituency with my wife and children, who attend a local school.
+I am the Member of Parliament for Mid Worcestershire having first been elected in the May 2015 General Election.
+I live in the constituency with my wife and children, who attend local schools.

 I was born and raised in Lincolnshire and attended the Robert Pattinson Comprehensive School in North Hykeham before going on to study politics and economics at Oxford University.
 I moved to London to work for Arthur Andersen as a management consultant before going on to study for a Masters in Business Administration (MBA) at the Andersen School at UCLA in the USA.
 I married my American wife, Melissa, in 1999 and we moved back to the UK in 2006 following the birth of our son.
 I worked for Deloitte before joining Google as Industry Head of Travel in 2011.

 In the 2010 General Election I contested the Luton South seat and achieved a 4.6% swing from Labour to the Conservatives.